 No, just yourself!

-Gender determination can be made anytime after the 16th week, we specialise in early gender scanning.
-However, due to the position of the umbilical cord, placenta or fetus, it can sometimes be difficult to get a clear view of the genital area.
+Gender determination can be made anytime after the 14th week.
+We specialise in early gender scanning, however, due to the position of the umbilical cord, placenta or fetus, it can sometimes be difficult to get a clear view of the genital area.

 If this happens we will send you for a walk to move the baby so we can see clearly.
 If we still can’t see we will bring you back and re-scan you at the next available day, at our cost.

-All early gender determination scans (before 20 weeks) carry a small margin for error and we suggest that you confirm our determination with your sonographer at your 20 week scan.
+All early gender determination scans (before 20 weeks) carry a small margin for error and we suggest that you confirm our determination at your 20 weeks scan.
 Should they tell you anything different call us straight away and we will schedule you in for a re-scan on our next available day.

 Absolutely.
 The only difference is that the scan will take longer.
 Please note, it is not usually possible to see both babies in the same image area.